vandosant/rails-practice-puppy-adoption/README.md

 As a user, I can view my upcoming play dates from my dashboard.

+As a user, if I enter a date that was in past, I get an error message saying "You cannot chose a date in the past!"

 Extra Credit:
 As a user, I receive a reminder email the day before my puppy play date.